 Mount Redoubt reprised its 1989 outburst in March 2009, releasing ash clouds that towered more than a mile into the atmosphere, grounding dozens of flights and aggravating many Alaskans' asthma.
 That eruption has since quieted down, but as the Fimmvorduhals volcano in Iceland illustrates, the danger of volcanic eruptions isn't limited to people who live nearby.

 There are three main sections of the U.S. that tend to experience volcanic activity, and scientists believe many of the volcanoes there may be about due for a major eruption.
-Below is a brief look at these three regions, followed by a list of seven specific U.S. volcanoes that pose some of the highest risks:
+Below is a brief look at these three regions, followed by a list of eight specific U.S. volcanoes that pose some of the highest risks:

 Mostly located along the Aleutian Islands, volcanoes in Alaska generally make a big production out of erupting thanks to their gas-rich magma.
 While the region's human populations are sparse, its volcanoes still emit tall ash plumes that plague airplanes flying overhead, since the particles can clog their engines, disrupt sensitive temperature gauges, reduce visibility, and damage windows and other surfaces.
 Mount Redoubt has been one of the state's most active recently, but Alaska has more than 40 volcanoes that are currently considered active.